Dennis-tec/akhan-names/README.md

 ### By **Dennis Kamakei Yiaile.**
 ### Live url:

-### Description
+## Description
 This project has been created to help ghanian children who don't know their names and the day of the week they were born identify them.
 In Ghana, children are named depending on the day of the week they were born.
 To accomplish this, children need to enter their birthday, month, and year.
-Submitting the details an alert showing the day and the name of the child will pop up on the screen.
-Below is a list of ghanian female and male children names arranged according to the day of the week they were born.
+When submitting the details, an alert showing the day and the name of the child will pop up on the screen.

-### Setup/Installation requirements
+## Setup/Installation requirements
 * Fast Internet.
 * gh-pages project access link.

-### Technology used
+## Technology used
 The languages used to design this project are HTML, CSS, and Javascript.
-Bootstrap css style method has also been used.
-Javascript arrays method have been used.
+Bootstrap CSS style method has also been used.
+Javascript arrays method have also been used.

-### Known bugs
+## Known bugs
 The are no known bugs associated with this project.

-### Contact
+## Contact
 If you want to inquire anything about my coding carrier or my project, contact me through ykamakei6345@gmail.com.

-### License
+## License
 *MIT*
 Copyrighrt(c) 2020 **Kamakei**